Uthiyur

-Uthiyur (or Udhiyur (Ūthiyūr)) is a small town in Kangeyam taluk of Tiruppur district in south Indian state of Tamil Nadu.
+Uthiyur (Ūthiyūr) is a village in Kangeyam taluk of Tiruppur district in south Indian state of Tamil Nadu.

-Located in foothills of Poṉṉūthi hills, this town is known for its 9th century Uttaṇṭa Vēlāyudha Sāmy Temple and abode of Koṅgaṉa siddhar.
+Located in foothills of Poṉṉūthi hills, this village is known for its 9th century Uttaṇṭa Vēlāyudha Sāmy Temple and abode of Koṅgaṉa siddhar.
 It is one of the famous Murugan temples in Kongu Nadu which is patrionised by Arunagirinathar by Thiruppugazh.
 The town is located in State Highway 83A (Tamil Nadu) which connects Erode and Palani.
 It is 14 km away from Kangeyam, 18 km away from Dharapuram, 24 km from Vellakoil, 38 km from its district headquarter Tiruppur and 60 km from Erode.

 Etymology

 The town got its name as it is the place where Lord Murugan arose due to the use of herbs and blow the smoke for the benefit of the people.
 Blowing is called Uuthi' in Tamil.
 There is an ancient hill named 'Poṉṉūthi' in this town.
 It is also known as Poṉṉūdhimalai and it is where great sage Konguna Siddhar stayed and made fire.